Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 Read the tub’s manualUnapproved products

-DON’T: Use bubble bath
+Don’t: Use bubble baths

-DON’T: Use carrier oils
+Don’t: Use carrier oils

 The two main types of oils used in bath oils are essential oils and carrier oils.
-The essential oils are extracts from berries, roots, and flowers and include turmeric essential oil, cedarwood essential oil, rose essential oil, and many others.
+Essential oils are extracts from berries, roots, and flowers and include turmeric essential oil, cedarwood essential oil, rose essential oil, and many others.
 Essential oils are quite thin and light and won’t affect your jacuzzi.

-DON’T: Use bath products in the jacuzzi
+Don’t: Use bath products in the jacuzzi

-DON’T: Use products not approved for your jacuzzi
+Don’t: Use products not approved for your jacuzzi

 If you read your jetted tub’s manual, you’ll likely come across a warranty card explaining what should and shouldn’t be used with your jacuzzi.
-In most cases, bath products such as bath bubble, soap, shampoos, and gels aren’t covered under the warranty.
+In most cases, bath products such as bath bubbles, soap, shampoos, and gels aren’t covered under the warranty.
 Using them voids the warranty.

 DO: Know if it’s an air tub or a jacuzzi